bbauska/Anti-Project2025/anti.md

 corrects and does not promote misinformation regarding the comparative health and psychological benefits of childbirth versus the health and psychological risks of intentionally taking a human life through abortion.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24] Project 2025 claimed the CDC funded the development of COVID-19 vaccines “with aborted fetal cell lines.”
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]

+<p>Project 2025 claimed the CDC funded the development of COVID-19 vaccines “with aborted fetal
+cell lines.”
 “The CDC oversaw and funded the development and testing of the COVID-19 vaccines with aborted fetal cell lines, insensitive to the consciences of tens of thousands to hundreds of thousands of people who objected to taking a vaccine with such a link to abortion.
 As evidenced by litigation across the country, it is likely that thousands were fired unjustly because of the exercise of their consciences or faith on this question, which could have been avoided with a modicum of concern for this issue from CDC.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24] Project 2025 proposed prohibiting stem cell research, writing that, “There is never any justification for ending a child’s life as part of research.”
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 proposed prohibiting stem cell research, writing that, “There is never any
+justification for ending a child’s life as part of research.”
 “There is never any justification for ending a child’s life as part of research, and the research benefits from splicing or growing aborted fetal cells and aborted baby body parts can easily be provided by alternative sources.
 All such research should be prohibited as a matter of law and policy.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-Project 2025 urged the CDC to better track abortions nationwide “to ensure that every state reports exactly how many abortions take place within its borders' ' and threaten states that do not submit data with cutting access to federal funds.
+<p>Project 2025 urged the CDC to better track abortions nationwide “to ensure that every state
+reports exactly how many abortions take place within its borders' ' and threaten states that do not submit data with cutting access to federal funds.
 “The CDC’s abortion surveillance and maternity mortality reporting systems are woefully inadequate.
 CDC abortion data are reported by states on a